microsoft/sqlworkshops-migratesqltoazure/migratesqltoazureworkshop/03-MigrateToAzureVM/readme.md

 TODO:

-3. Save these files on your local drive as you will copy these into the new VM
+3. Save these files on your local drive and "copy and paste" them into the c:\scripts folder of the new VM.

 ## Migrate SQL logins

-1. Use SSMS to allow mixed mode auth and reboot
+1. Use SSMS to allow mixed mode auth and restart SQL Server

-1. In your local VM, select the SQL login script and "Copy"

-2. Switch to the new VM and copy the file into the c:\scripts folder

 3. connect to SSMS with Windows auth